-Industrial Engineering students will be prepared for engineering practice through a curriculum culminating major engineering design experience that 1) incorporates appropriate engineering standards and multiple constraints, and 2) is based on the knowledge and skills acquired in earlier course work.
-The curriculum will prepare graduates to design, develop, implement, and improve integrated systems that include people, materials, information, equipment and energy.
-The curriculum includes in-depth instruction to accomplish the integration of systems using appropriate analytical, computational, and experimental practices.
+Industrial Engineering students will be prepared for engineering practice through a curriculum culminating in a major engineering design experience that 1) incorporates appropriate engineering standards and multiple constraints, and 2) is based on the knowledge and skills acquired in earlier course work.
+The curriculum will include design, analysis, operation, and improvement of integrated systems that produce or supply products or services in an effective, efficient, sustainable, and socially responsible manner.